Adrian Păun

-Adrian Constantin Alexandru Păun ([adriˈan konstanˈtin alekˈsandru ˈpə.un]; born 1 April 1995) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Israeli Premier League club Hapoel Be'er Sheva.
+Adrian Constantin Alexandru Păun ([adriˈan konstanˈtin alekˈsandru ˈpə.un]; born 1 April 1995) is a Romanian professional footballer who plays as a winger or attacking midfielder for Liga I club CFR Cluj.

-Păun spent most of his professional career at CFR Cluj, for which he made his debut in 2014 and appeared in over 230 Liga I games.
-In 2022, he moved abroad for the first time by signing for Hapoel Be'er Sheva on an initial loan.
+Păun spent most of his professional career at his boyhood club CFR Cluj, for which he made his debut in 2014 and appeared in over 230 league games.
+In 2022, he moved abroad for the first time by signing for Hapoel Be'er Sheva on an initial loan, and also played for Bnei Sakhnin, before returning to CFR Cluj two years later.

+Internationally, Păun made his first—and only—appearance for Romania in June 2021, in a 0–1 friendly loss to England.

 Club career

 Păun recorded his Liga I debut for CFR Cluj on 14 March 2014, in a 2–2 away draw with Corona Brașov.
 He scored his first goal for the team on 28 April 2015, in a 2–1 home victory over Concordia Chiajna.

 On 28 September 2022, Păun joined Israeli club Hapoel Be'er Sheva on a season-long loan with an option to buy.
 On 15 November that year, it was announced that he signed for Be'er Sheva on a permanent deal until 2026.

+On 20 September 2023, Hapoel Be'er Sheva sent Păun on a season-long loan to fellow Israeli Premier League side Bnei Sakhnin, with the player's salary being split between the two clubs.